aiven/aiven-docs/docs/products/cassandra/howto/use-dsbulk-with-cassandra.md

 1. Go to [Aiven Console](https://console.aiven.io/) and download the certificate from the **Overview** page of your Aiven for Apache Cassandra service.
-Save the CA certificate in a file called `cassandra-certificate.pem` in a directory on the linux system where `dsbulk` runs.
+Save the CA certificate in a file called `cassandra-certificate.pem` in a directory on the Linux system where `dsbulk` runs.

 2. Run this command line to create a truststore file and import the